MoaliMkh/Twitter_Project_Literature_Review/List-Of-Papers.md

-# Literature Review on intersection of LLMs and Lecuture Note Generation
+# Literature Review on Persian Twitter Analysis and People's Personality on Social Networks

 This list contains a collection of papers investigating lecture notes generation with the aid of LLMs.